arne-s/JsTrans/README.md

 Usage
 -----------
 We need to publish the translations to JavaScript for them to work.
-You can publish all your translation in a single location, or publish only parts in specific places.
-It can be placed in a controller or module.
+You can publish all your translations in a single location, or publish only parts in specific places. (e.g. controller or view)

      new JsTrans(array('app', 'dialogs'), array('nl','de'));